6 Pros and Cons of Being a Registered Nurse Case Manager + Salary + Steps to Become

 What Are The 10 Highest Paying Metros For RN Case Managers?

 All 10 of the cities where RN case managers earn their highest salaries are in California.
-Cost of living variations are also the most likely explanation for the reason why RN case manager salaries in Redding (in sparsely populated Shasta County) are 25 percent lower than they are in the crowded San Francisco Bay Area.
+Cost of living variations are also the most likely explanation for the reason why RN case manager salaries in Chico are 23 percent lower than they are in the crowded San Francisco Bay Area.

 REGISTERED NURSE CASE MANAGER JOB OUTLOOK